 While school can teach a lot about a wide range of topics, there is not enough time in the school year to cover everything.
 The museum rectifies this by offering information about a range of eras, literacy, and art that children may not get to explore in-depth at school.
 If you are looking for a fun and educational way to spend a day with your children, a museum visit is something to consider.
 In addition to being an excellent way for children to learn and play, it can also be a great bonding experience for the whole family.

-Things to Do with childrens - list of activities
+Fun things to Do in Port Canaveral with kids - list of activities

 Educational - Literature vs. Movie